The Truth About Fasted Cardio

 This makes perfect evolutionary sense; when food wasn’t as readily available as it is today, holding on to stored body fat was crucial for our survival.
 Now food is in almost constant supply but our bodies are still physiologically the same as they were tens of thousands of years ago.
 If we eat all day, we never tap into our bodies’ natural ability to burn stored body fat for energy.
 Fasted exercise is a way of maximising this potential.

-Fasting training can help you to become more metabolically efficient
+Fasting cardio can help you to become more metabolically efficient